Wage and Hour Law

 Employees in non-exempt (Web Clock or Weekly Punch Time) classifications are not permitted to begin work before the established starting time nor work beyond the established quitting time, unless specifically authorized by the employee’s supervisor.
 Every employee in a non-exempt classification must account for all hours in the workweek as each starting and stopping time occurs.
 Non-exempt employees should not be engaging in work outside of their approved work schedule without the approval of their college or administrative unit regardless of the location.
 Non-exempt employees are encouraged to leave their workstation during their regularly scheduled lunch periods.
 Conducting any job related activity during scheduled lunch periods is time worked and must be recorded as such.
 Non-exempt employees’ time records must be approved by the supervisor, and in approving these entries in the Time & Labor the supervisor verifies the accuracy of the recorded time worked.

 Appropriate supervision of non-exempt employees must be maintained at all times to ensure the integrity and accuracy of time-worked records.
 University of Florida policy prescribes that supervisors be present during their employees’ working hours so they may verify hours worked.

 Any employee or supervisor who falsifies any time record, including time-worked cards or time records (slips), applications for leave, and the like, is subject to dismissal.

 Note that hourly OPS employees do not receive any type of paid leave.
-Specifically, hourly OPS employees are not eligible to receive paid annual leave, sick leave, or paid holidays.
+Specifically, hourly OPS employees are not eligible to receive paid annual leave, sick leave, administrative leave or paid holidays.
 OPS employees are not allowed to record hours taken off as time worked.
 Falsification of time records can result in severe consequences for employees and supervisors.
 It is important to note OPS employees may have eligibility for unpaid leave under the Family and Medical Leave Act.

 Each department is required to keep accurate records of all hours worked and approved leave for each employee.
 This is achieved through proper and timely recording and approving of time worked in the Time and Labor feature of PeopleSoft.
 For non-exempt or hourly employees, accurate actual start and stop times must be recorded.